Low-range drink driving is where a driver has a blood alcohol concentration of 0.05 to 0.79 millilitres per 210 litres of breath.

 The maximum penalty when it’s the driver’s first major traffic offence within 5 years is an ‘automatic’ licence disqualification of 6 months – which can be reduced by the court to as low as 3 months – and a fine of $1,100.00.

-The court can, however, deal with the matter without recording a criminal conviction, or imposing a fine or licence disqualification by exercising its discretion under ‘section 10’ of the Crimes (Sentencing Procedure) Act.
+The court can, however, deal with the matter without recording a criminal conviction, or imposing a fine or licence disqualification, by exercising its discretion under a ‘section 10(1)(a) or ordering a conditional release order under the the Crimes (Sentencing Procedure) Act 1999.

 In any case, an adult caught in NSW drink driving must front a magistrate in the local court.